cityuderek/sed-win/README.md

 sed for Windows.
 It doesn't support everything like sed, but I'm working on it.

+## Option

+- -i Edit the file in place without printing to the console (overwrite the file) (same as sed).

+- -e Allows multiple commands to be executed (same as sed).

+- -v variable (extra feature)

+## Variables:

+- $utcnow, output 2025-03-19T11:31:59Z

 ## Supported features:

 - Special characters such as single quote, double quote

-- -i Edit the file in place without printing to the console (overwrite the file).
+- -i

-- -e Allows multiple commands to be executed.
+- -e

 ## Examples: